Ethical Framework

 Technology deployed in contexts of spiritual formation carries unique responsibilities.
 Unlike entertainment or productivity tools, immersive spiritual technology engages the conscience, the imagination, and the deepest questions of human existence.
 Without a guiding framework, the risk of trivializing sacred realities or manipulating vulnerable users is real and serious.

-The Sacred Presence Framework was developed through two years of theological consultation, ethical analysis, and dialogue with pastoral communities.
-It is not a set of prohibitions but a set of commitments — to the persons these technologies serve and to the God in whose name they are invoked.
+It is not a set of prohibitions but a set of commitments — to the persons these technologies serve, to the Church that guides them, and to the God in whose name they are invoked.

 Principle I